jpcposts/jpcposts.github.io/_posts/2023/2023-10-14-opendns_configuration.md

 ---
 title: Configuring OpenDNS for Enhanced Home Network Security
 date: 2023-10-14 01:00:00 -0500
-categories: [opendns, dns]
+categories: [opendns, dns, cybersecurity]
-tags: [opendns, dns]
+tags: [opendns, dns, cybersecurity]
 ---

 ![Configuring OpenDNS for Enhanced Home Network Security](/assets/img/posts/2023/opendns_configuration/opendns_configuration.png)

 In today's interconnected world, securing your home network is paramount.
-One way to bolster your network's security is by configuring OpenDNS, a cloud-based Domain Name System (DNS) service that provides a layer of protection against malicious websites and content using OpenDNS Filtering.
+One way to bolster your network's security is by configuring OpenDNS, a cloud-based Domain Name System (DNS) service that provides a layer of protection against malicious websites and content using [OpenDNS Filtering](https://blog.johnsonpremier.net/opendns_filtering/).
 This guide will walk you through the process of setting up OpenDNS on your small lab or home network and explain why it's a smart move.

 ## Why Configure OpenDNS for Your Home Network?